 We recognize that product development is getting more complex while the product lifecycle is shrinking, customers are becoming more technically savvy and demanding, and compliance and regulatory requirements are growing.
 We want to make sure our product naming does not compound this complexity, and we believe this renaming will promote simplicity and clarity over time.

 IBM® Engineering Lifecycle Management (ELM) integrates ELM products to provide a complete set of applications for software or systems development.
-ELM includes IBM Engineering requirements Management DOORS® Next (DOORS Next), IBM Engineering Requirements Management DOORS (DOORS), IBM Engineering Workflow Management (EWM), and IBM Engineering Test Management (ETM), IBM Engineering Systems Design Rhapsody® – Model Manager (RMM), and IBM Engineering Lifecycle Optimization – Engineering Insights (ENI) with Jazz™ Team Server.
+ELM includes IBM Engineering Requirements Management DOORS® Next (DOORS Next), IBM Engineering Requirements Management DOORS (DOORS), IBM Engineering Workflow Management (EWM), and IBM Engineering Test Management (ETM), IBM Engineering Systems Design Rhapsody® – Model Manager (RMM), and IBM Engineering Lifecycle Optimization – Engineering Insights (ENI) with Jazz™ Team Server.
 This solution is designed for requirements analysts, developers, systems engineers, and testers.

 The following diagram shows the development lifecycle that the solutions support.
 To see overviews of the applications that are represented in the image, click the boxes.
 For example, clickValidate and verify to see an overview of ETM.